 As an independent artist, Dan’s work has been recorded by the Budapest Symphony and the London Symphony Orchestra, as well as featured in several films, television series, and advertisements.

 He recently composed the music for the film Gully.
 Samples of his music from the score were used in the soundtrack featuring Snoh Aalegra, Dua Lipa, and Gary Clark Junior.
 Dan also scored a documentary titled “Helen,” produced by Chris Pratt, and is currently composing music for Niall Breslin’s Mindfulness Podcast (Elektra), the number one mental health podcast in the US in 2020.

-In addition to composing, Dan’s also working with major label acts such as GIGI (Interscope) and Abby Roberts, who is doing an arena tour with Halsey in the summer of 2022.
+In addition to composing, Dan also works with major label acts such as GIGI (Interscope) and Abby Roberts, who is doing an arena tour with Halsey in the summer of 2022.